-All adult and children’s classes are temporarily suspended until further notice.
-We will re-access the situation and inform all students of extended class dates in the coming weeks.
-All registered students in the Spring I session will receive credits for the remaining classes in the session.
-If you have further questions or specifics on any credit amounts, please reach out to us at firstname.lastname@example.org.
+All in person adult and children’s classes are temporarily suspended until further notice.
+We are working on a fall schedule for possible in person as well as online.
+All registered students in the Spring I session will receive credits that can be used in the fall or for current online classes.
+If you have further questions or specifics on any credit amounts, please reach out to us at email@example.com.

 Sam Morrow will teach traditional painting techniques and methods.
 He will go through all basic processes from underpainting, through body paint, glazing, scumbling, wet into wet, wet onto dry, transparency and opacity to name but a few.
 Students will apply the principles learned to their own paintings, working from still life, photographs or the imagination.Learn More

 Drawing Basics with Laura McCormick – Wednesdays 2:30-4:30 pm $ TBD